Ellen Schall Experience Fund

-TAX INFORMATION: Scholarships or stipends issued for something other than an educational budget (tuition and fees) are taxable.
+TAX INFORMATION: An ESEF stipend is considered an award/prize for tax purposes.
+Payments of this kind, which are issued for something other than an educational budget (tuition and fees), are taxable.
 US students do not pay taxes on the stipend when it is issued, but will owe taxes on the amount at the end of the year.
 US students will receive a 1098 for the taxable amount since the ESEF stipends are not tied to tuition and fees.
 International students will pay taxes on the stipend when it is issued and should not owe additional tax on the amount at year end.
 To learn more, visit http://www.irs.gov/pub/irs-pdf/p970.pdf.

-STUDENTS CONSIDERING NON-US INTERNSHIPS: All students who are planning to intern in a non-US location (this does not include one's home country) must be in compliance with NYU policies and go through a travel safety vetting process in order to receive funding.
+STUDENTS CONSIDERING NON-US INTERNSHIPS: All students who are planning to intern in a non-US location (this does not apply if no travel is involved) must be in compliance with current NYU COVID-19 safety guidelines and policies during the pandemic to receive funding.
+It is highly recommended to seek, secure and plan for remote internships, if you are considering applying for the ESEF program and funding.
 If you have questions or need more information, please contact firstname.lastname@example.org.

 ESEF AWARDS ARE NON-TRANSFERABLE: If you apply and are selected for an award, you cannot change internships and still retain your award.
 Award decisions are based on funding students for specific opportunities and cannot be transferred to new positions.

 View Past Internships